frothkoetter/cdw/README.md

 ```

-This takes a few minutes!
+This takes a few minutes to read and write the data back.

 Check that you created managed & external tables